|

 In the 1970s, the British Railways Board specified a common set of principles with the objective of standardising signal numbering across all the regions.

-Automatic and semi-automatic signals were to be numbered in the same manner as controlled stop signals.
+Automatic and semi-automatic signals were to be identified in the same format as controlled stop signals.

 Distant signals (most restrictive aspect yellow) were identified by the number of the stop signal to which they referred, followed by the suffix letter R. Outer distant signals (most restrictive aspect double yellow) had the suffix RR.
 There was no requirement for banner repeater signals to carry identification plates.